Adobe-Marketing-Cloud/target-atjs-extensions/angular/common/README.md

 ## Overview

-This extension registers the **target-angular.common** Angular module, which wraps **at.js** API as well as exposes several helper providers, to be used in Angular extension/app development.
+This extension registers the **target.angular.common** Angular module, which wraps **at.js** API as well as exposes several helper providers, to be used in Angular extension/app development.

 ## Usage

-Create the **target-angular.common** Angular module by calling
+Create the **target.angular.common** Angular module by calling

 ```javascript
 adobe.target.ext.angular.setupCommon(options);